 If you have an annual allowance tax charge that is more than £2,000 and your pension savings in the L G P S alone have increased in the tax year by more than the standard annual allowance you may be able to opt for the L G P S to pay some or all of the tax charge on your behalf.
 The tax charge would then be recovered from your pension benefits.

-If you want the L G P S to pay some or all of an annual allowance charge on your behalf, you must give your notification no later than 31 July in the year following the end of the tax year to which the annual allowance charge relates.
+If you want the L G P S to pay some or all of an annual allowance charge on your behalf, you must notify them no later than 31 July in the year following the end of the tax year to which the annual allowance charge relates.
 However, if you are retiring and become entitled to all of your benefits from the L G P S and you want the L G P S to pay some or all of the tax charge on your behalf from your benefits, you must tell your pension administrators before you become entitled to those benefits.
 Your pension administrators will be able to tell you more about this option and the time limits that apply.

 Your administering authority may also agree to pay some or all of an annual allowance tax charge on your behalf in other circumstances eg where your pension savings are not in excess of the standard annual allowance but are in excess of the tapered or money purchase annual allowance.
 [Pension fund administrator to delete/amend as appropriate]